Anglo Indian padouk pedestal sideboard

-This design has a carved central sunburst with central rosette with a carved capital and gadrooned decoration at the bottom.
+This design has a carved central sunburst with central rosette with carved capital and gadrooned decoration below.

 The doors have a locking mechanism positioned on the inner side of the pedestals, one cupboard has a cellarette and the other a shelf to the interior.

 Underneath the pedestals is a carved gadrooned moulding leading down to eight carved gadrooned feet.